Couple leaves a legacy with gift to College of Health Sciences

 Before coming to Mizzou, Leonard Bush completed two years of coursework at Brevard Community College in Florida, where he also happened to cross paths with Barbara, and then another year of professional cytotechnology training.
 But he had always dreamed of earning a bachelor’s degree.

 He heard about Mizzou’s program in cytotechnology while working at the Audrain County Medical Center in Mexico, Missouri, and reached out to then-Dean Richard Oliver to see whether he could complete the degree while still working.
-Although the cytotechnology program has since been discontinued, Mizzou continues to provide the Clinical Laboratory Science degree through the Department of Clinical and Diagnostic Sciences, supporting the development of laboratory professionals.
+Although the cytotechnology program has since been discontinued, the college continues to support the development of laboratory professionals through the Medical Laboratory Science program in the Department of Clinical and Diagnostic Sciences.

 Leonard Bush said Oliver was instrumental in opening doors for him and paving a path toward a degree.
 The duo pored over Leonard’s existing credits and professional experience, ultimately agreeing that Leonard could earn a bachelor’s degree from the university if he were able to commit to completing two semesters’ worth of credits.